• Welcome to Holy Rosary Shrine

 Come, Contemplate with Mary the Face of Christ

 Holy Rosary Shrine is dedicated to fostering union with Jesus through Our Blessed Mother and her Holy Rosary.
 Central to our mission is beautiful and reverent worship, preaching His Word, devotional and evangelization events, and service to those in need.
-Staffed by the Franciscans of Primitive Observance, we offer extended hours for the Sacrament of Confession, Eucharistic Adoration, retreat days and Franciscan and Marian spiritual formation.
+Staffed by the Franciscans of the Poor Christ, we offer extended hours for the Sacrament of Confession, Eucharistic Adoration, retreat days and Franciscan and Marian spiritual formation.
 The Shrine has a rich history of being home to many different ethnic groups in the "Immigrant City" of Lawrence, Massachusetts which continues to this day.

 Read More